HackYourFuture/mentors/homework-support/review-guide.md

 2. You get assigned 3 to 5 students before the start of the module.

 ## Review process
 As said before you have the freedom to decide with your students on the way of communication with them.
-You can do video calls, add comments to the PR or chat via slack.
-The best is to start a groep message on Slack and agree together on the way of feedback.
-Within two weeks (after the hand-in deadline) the final code needs to be approved by you.
-That means that you put the label 'approved' on the trello card(HTML/CSS module) or on the PR(all the other modules).
+You can do video calls, place comments to the PR or chat via slack.

+The best is to start a groep message with 'your' students on Slack and agree together on the way of feedback.

+video calls
+If you choose to do video calls, there're 2 options.
+Individual calls or a group call.
+If you're doing individual calls you go over the student's homework together.
+Make sure that the student makes notes on the comments that you have.
+You can let him/her share his/her screen and ask to explain the code he/she wrote.
+At the end of the call it must be clear to the student what changes has to be made to get approval of the homework.
+A group call requires a bit more preparation. (but you only have to do it once a week, which saves some time as well) Go through all the homeworks before the call and write down the comments that you have.
+During the call you can address the common mistakes first, so you can refer to them once you go over every induvidual homework.
+The advantage of this structure is that students can learn from mistakes that others made and that they can help eachother out with answers.

+2. comments to the PR

+3. chat via slack.

 ### timline feedback
 1. Tuesday (week 1) -->  deadline for the students to hand in their first version
 2. Wednesday (week 1) - Tuesday (week 2) --> Mentor provides students with feeback
-3. Wednesday (week 2) - Tuesday (week 3) --> Students improves homework and mentor evaluates improvements
+3. Wednesday (week 2) - Tuesday (week 3) --> Students improve  homework and mentor evaluates improvements
-3. Wednesday (week 3) --> Core-team member Homework Approval Check
+4. Wednesday (week 3) --> Core-team member Homework Approval Check

+### Labels

 ## Best practices
 There are five points of which we think are essential for good feedback in HackYourFuture.